yingslim/oii-wikipedia-analysis/scripts/data_scraper/README.md

 NB: Remember to use some kind of virtual environment to avoid a world of pain!

 ## Usage
-This repository contains two main scripts for working with Wikipedia revisions:
+This repository contains two main scripts for working with Wikipedia revisions: </br>
+The commands are found in `data_scraper.py`.

 ### 1. Downloading Revisions
-The script `download_wiki_revisions.py` downloads all revisions of a given Wikipedia page and organizes them into a directory structure by year and month.
+The script `download_wiki_revisions.py` downloads all revisions of a given Wikipedia page and organizes them into a directory structure by year, month and day.
 Usage:
 ```bash
 usage: download_wiki_revisions.py [-h] [--data-dir DATA_DIR] [--count-only] page